south-lacrosse/www-dev/docs/localwp.md

 └── ...
 ```

+## Creating The South Lacrosse Site In Local

 Once Local is installed you should create a site for the South Lacrosse website.
 At various steps on this process you may be asked "Do you want to allow this app to make changes to your device?", to which you should say Yes.

 1. Run Local